-In 2011, 65% of children in South Africa lived in households with at least one working adult.
-The other 35% (over 6.5 million children) lived in households where no adults were working.
-There has been only a small decrease in unemployment from 2003 to 2011, with the proportion of children who live in unemployed households hovering around 35%.
+In 2012, 68% of children in South Africa lived in households with at least one working adult.
+The other 32% (over six million children) lived in households where no adults were working.
+The proportion of children living in households where there is unemployment has decreased by over 9% since 2003 when the proportion was 42%.

 This indicator is very closely related to the income poverty indicator in that provinces with relatively high proportions of children living in unemployed households also have high rates of child poverty.
-Gauteng and the Western Cape have the lowest levels of income poverty, and less than 20% of children in these provinces live in unemployed households.
-In contrast, around 50% of children in the Eastern Cape and Limpopo live in households without any employed adults.
+Gauteng and the Western Cape have the lowest levels of income poverty, and less than 15% of children in these provinces live in unemployed households.
+In contrast, over 45% of children in the Eastern Cape and Limpopo live in households without any employed adults.
 These two provinces are home to large numbers of children, and have the highest rates of child poverty.

-Racial inequalities are striking: 40% of African children have no working adult at home, while 15% of Coloured children, 10% of Indian children and 3% of White children live in these circumstances.
+Racial inequalities are striking: 37% of African children have no working adult at home, while 12% of Coloured children, 7% of Indian children and 2% of White children live in these circumstances.
 There are no significant differences in child-centred unemployment measures when comparing age groups or sex.
-But child poverty is clearly associated with unemployment.
-Two-thirds of children in the poorest income quintile (5.2 million) live in households where no adults are employed.
+But income inequality is clearly associated with unemployment.
+Nearly 70% of children in the poorest income quintile (4.7 million) live in households where no adults are employed.